dalarson/ids/report.md

 In the above case, the ID of the user making the request is 97.

-Obviously this is not a secure protocol, but it works the same way signed tokens do at the network level.

 ### Database

 We have created a Postgres instance for our web server to retrieve data from.
 The schema we have defined is very simple; each record consists of a user ID, a name, and a social security number (SSN).
-We populated this database using a python library called `Faker` which can generate realistic data for this purpose.
+We populated this database using a python library called `Faker` which can generate realistic data for this purpopse.
 A few entries of this data are as follows:

 ```
 1	Dr. Daniel Hughes DDS	566-34-2680